-In BCG children vaccinated, all forms of tuberculosis are observed, and in 16% of them the disease progresses to disseminated form.
-The authors conclude that the protective effect of BCG is possible only with normal nutrition and with improved socioeconomic conditions.
-1]Evaluation of non-specific effects of infant immunizations on early infant mortality in a southern Indian population.
-2005, Moulton, Trop Med Int Health
+In children vaccinated with BCG, all forms of tuberculosis are observed, and the disease progresses to the disseminated form in 16% of them.
+The authors conclude that the protective effect of BCG is possible only with an adequate nutrition and with improved socioeconomic conditions.

 Children with a vitamin D level above 22.5 nmol/L suffered from pneumonia 91% less frequently.
 Exceptional GV over the course of 4 months reduced the risk of pneumonia by 58%.Polio eradication in India: some observations.
 2004, Paul, Vaccine